collectionspace/Tools/reports/iReportBestPractice.md

 2. read code, determine what to do to implement fix...
 3. create clone or fork of Tools repo on your machine ... or just cd to it if you already have one
 4. make sure your local repo is up-to-date
-5. modify file(s) using your favorite IDE or source code editor
+5. modify file(s) using JasperSoft Studio, or, if you are a wizard, edit the XML directly with your favorite IDE or source code editor
-6. test fix on your local machine (using ireport client)
+6. test fix on your local machine (using JasperSoft Studio); yes, you'll need to set up database connections, usuall with an SSH tunnel involved.
 7. check your edits using 'git diff'
 8. add file(s) to commit
 9. make commit (referring to relevant JIRAs)
 10. push code up to production repo (cspace-deployment) only if you have the necessary write privileges to do so.
-11. it is also prudent to update your own fork at this point, if you have one.
-If you do not have write privileges to push code up to prod repo, make a pull request.
+11. Otherwise, update your own fork and make a pull request.
 12. double check that commit "took" on GitHub. e.g. https://github.com/cspace-deployment/Tools/commit/....
 13. update the desired server (dev or prod) with the new .jrxml file
     a. sign into the desired server: ssh cspace-dev.cspace.berkeley.edu (or own local dev server)